technomancy/calandria/mods/calterm/README.txt

+# Calterm

-Based on the digipad mod, but trimmed down to just the terminal, and adjusted a bit for our needs.
+Based on the digipad mod, but trimmed down to just the terminal, and adjusted for our needs.